bxparks/AceTime/USER_GUIDE.md

 * the year fields are stores as 8-bit integer offsets (from a base year of 2100) instead of using the full 16-bit integer
-    * this limits the year range from 1974 to 2225 inclusive,
+    * this limits the year range to `[1974,2225]`
-    * for most embedded applications, this should not be severely limiting
-* the DST offset is a multiple of 15-minutes (all current timezones satisfy this)
+* the DST offset is a multiple of 15-minutes ranging from -1:00 to 2:45
-* the STDOFF offset is a multiple of 1-minute (all current timezones satisfy this)
+* the STDOFF offset is a multiple of 1-minute (all timezones after year 2000 satisfy this)
 * the AT or UNTIL fields must occur at one-year boundaries (this is the biggest filter)
-* the LETTER field must contain only a single character
+* the LETTER field can be an arbitrary string
 * the UNTIL time suffix can only be 'w' (not 's' or 'u')
 * there can be only one DST transition in a single month